Get answers to all the questions you ever had about catnip, ranging from Is it Safe? to Where Can I Buy It?

 18. Can I Make My Own Catnip Toys?

 Yes, catnip toys are not difficult to make.
 The key to success is to buy good quality loose catnip like Yeowww 1oz Dried Catnip Leaf.
 Making a toy can be as simple as putting some loose catnip in an old sock and sewing up the end.
-Refillable, ready made toys are also available, often in fun designs like the KONG Catnip Feather Carrot.
+Refillable, ready made toys are also available, often in fun designs like the KONG Kickeroo Cactus.

 19. Where Can I Buy the Best Catnip Toys?

 Catnip toys are widely available in pet stores both physical and online.
-For a wide selection of premium catnip, valerian and silver vine toys, The Cat Gallery Catnip Toys is a great place to browse.
+For a wide selection of premium catnip, The Cat Gallery Catnip Toys is a great place to browse.

 Catnip can be safely posted within the United Kingdom.
 Catnip can be shipped to many countries worldwide, the two main exceptions being Australia and New Zealand where the importation of dried plant products is expressly prohibited.